Motion graphics, visual effects and broadcast design

 Meanwhile, Brian Sadgrove's iconic and long-running logo for Channel Nine consists of a 9 numeral besides the nine dots arranged in a 3x3 grid.

-Stanley J. Beck and Ed Feldman serve as the namesakes of the defunct motion graphics firm known as Edstan, which produced the titles for network television, but also for emerging cable giants.
+Stanley J. Beck and Ed Feldman serve as the namesakes of the defunct motion graphics firm known as Edstan, also known as SEL Animation Service.

-For Edstan, during its peak, its designs served a wide variety of clients, including the iconic Big Three networks (ABC, CBS, NBC), Metromedia, HBO, Star Channel (QUBE), etc.
+During its peak, Edstan had a wide variety of clients, ranging from the Big Three broadcast television networks (ABC, CBS, NBC), Metromedia, HBO, Star Channel (QUBE), etc.

 Bill Feigenbaum often collaborated with Edstan.

-Just before Edstan, cable television branding was flat and amateurish.
+Just before Edstan, cable television had low production values, simple typography and static visuals.

 Television by Design (TVbD) is a former broadcast graphic design firm from the Turner Broadcasting System graphics department.

-During most of the 1980's, TVbD used Ampex ADO, the Quantel Paintbox and Abekas A-62 for their early and influential work.
+For most of the 1980's, TVbD utilized the Ampex ADO, the Quantel Paintbox and the Abekas A-62 for their early and influential work.

 In the 1990's, TVbD shifted to 3D computer graphics, employing SGI and Wavefront technologies.